CraigStuntz/aural/README.md

 ## Building

-You need to have the command-line tools installed:
+You need to have the command-line tools installed.
+You don't necessarily need XCode:

 ```bash
 $ xcode-select --install